Society in FDR's New Deal

 Roosevelt's 1932 victory was due more to disgust with Hoover than to enthusiasm for the Democratic program.
+There was a Depression, so there wasn't a lot of enthusiasm for anything.
 Through the implementation of the New Deal, FDR was able to construct a new political coalition that created a solid Democratic majority that would endure for a generation.
+To be fair, the bulk of that "generation" was Roosevelt.

 New Deal legislation provided, for the first time, government protection of the rights of workers to organize unions, allowing the unionized population to skyrocket from 11% of the workforce in 1930 to an all-time high of 35% in 1945.
 The labor vote has been heavily Democratic ever since.